About Kerry

 My ancestors were miners and farmers and pastors and soldiers and immigrants.
 I grew up in rural Pennsylvania surrounded by farms and abandoned steel plants.
 I received my PhD from the same institution where my grandfather slept above the cow barns to take classes before heading to World War II.

 When I was younger, I learned to hide my roots to avoid judgement about my intellect.
 I focused on earning titles and academic affiliations to bolster my legitimacy.
-Age and burnout helped me come back to myself, galvanizing me to be blunt about my love and pride in my home.
+Age and burnout helped me come back to myself, galvanising me to be blunt about my love and pride in my home.
 Now, I do my best to integrate my roots and my wings.

 Thank you to my clients and supervisees who pay me to do work that I love.
-Thank you to the tax payers of Pennsylvania, California, Colorado and New Zealand, whose contributions fund the public care that I provide (either now or in the past).
+Thank you to the taxpayers of Pennsylvania, California, Colorado and New Zealand, whose contributions fund the public care that I provide (either now or in the past).
 My writing is possible because of this financial support.